arbitrary-number/quantum-number/CLAIM_OF_ORIGIN.md

 ## Conclusion

 This Claim of Origin serves as a formal declaration of authorship, public disclosure, and legal protection for the Quantum Number System and all associated innovations.
-By publicly releasing this comprehensive system under the Apache License 2.0, we establish unassailable prior art while enabling global innovation and collaboration.
+By publicly releasing this comprehensive system under the Apache License 2.0, with 100% copyright maintained by the Arbitrary Number Project Team, we establish unassailable prior art while enabling controlled global innovation and collaboration.

+**Copyright Ownership**: The Arbitrary Number Project Team maintains complete and exclusive copyright ownership of all materials, innovations, and intellectual property described herein.
+The Apache 2.0 license grants specific usage rights while preserving full copyright ownership.

+**Legal Framework Superiority**: The Apache 2.0 license provides a robust legal framework that surpasses public domain dedication by offering clear terms, patent protection, attribution requirements, and worldwide legal enforceability.

-Any attempt to patent or exclusively claim these innovations may be challenged using this documentation as evidence of prior public disclosure and original authorship.
+Any attempt to patent or exclusively claim these innovations may be challenged using this documentation as evidence of prior public disclosure and original authorship under the Apache License 2.0 framework.

 ---

+## Legal Framework Summary

+**Copyright Status**: 100% copyright ownership maintained by the Arbitrary Number Project Team
+**License Framework**: Apache License 2.0 exclusively - no public domain dedication
+**Patent Protection**: Comprehensive patent license grants with defensive termination clauses
+**Attribution Requirements**: Mandatory attribution and license preservation in all derivative works
+**Commercial Use**: Permitted under Apache 2.0 terms with full legal clarity
+**Legal Jurisdiction**: Worldwide enforceability with clear legal standing

+**Public Domain Rejection**: This project explicitly rejects public domain dedication due to its legal ambiguities, lack of patent protection, and inconsistent international recognition.
+The Apache 2.0 license provides superior legal protection while maintaining open innovation principles.

+---

 **LEGAL NOTICE**: This document constitutes a formal claim of origin and public disclosure.
-It establishes comprehensive prior art protection and authorship claims for all described innovations under the Apache License 2.0.
+It establishes comprehensive prior art protection and authorship claims for all described innovations under the Apache License 2.0 framework, with 100% copyright maintained by the Arbitrary Number Project Team.

 ---

 © 2025 Arbitrary Number Project Team
 Licensed under Apache License 2.0
+All Rights Reserved - Licensed under Apache 2.0